diogolmenezes/Faker/README.md

 # Faker
-Faker is a fake object generator like rails factory girl.
+Faker is a C# fake object generator like rails factory girl.

 ## Creating simple fake objects
 Faker can create automatic fake objects based in your custom type: